-Can the author be contacted if the reader has questions?
+Can the author be contacted if the reader has questions about the information in the article?
 In fake news stories, there is often no way to contact the author or organization to ask questions or verify facts.

 Is the information on an anonymous social media post from someone claiming to be an authority?
 Is there any evidence provided that can be verified with other sources?

-When students understand the steps they can take to verify information, they are less likely to fall victim to fake news, conspiracy theories or misinformation.
+When students understand how to verify information, they are less likely to fall victim to fake news, conspiracy theories or misinformation.

 Validity of Claims and Arguments

-Does the writer make bold claims yet provide no sources or documentation to back up what is being said?
+Does the writer make bold claims but fail to cite sources or provide documentation to back up any claims?

 By searching multiple sources students will be able to spot problems with the information being provided.
-When was the article written and has it been updated?
+When was the article written?
+Has the article been updated?
 Are there charts, pictures, videos or other forms of data to back up the key points the author is making?
 Is the information merely the author’s opinions?
-Does the article list references that can be found supporting the facts?
+Does the article list references that can be searched to support the facts?

-Google now has it’s own tool called Fact Check Explorer which students can use to fact check information from the web about a topic or a person.
+Google provides it’s own tool called Fact Check Explorer.
+Students can use this tool to fact check information from the web about a topic or a person.
 You can access this tool at: https://toolbox.google.com/factcheck/explorer.

 Students can even read about recent fact checking reports by clicking on the “Recent Fact Checks” tab on the page.

-To see if images may have been altered, students can conduct a reverse image search on google or use a website such as https://tineye.com to find where images appear on line.
+To see if images may have been altered, students can conduct a reverse image search on Google.
+Another option is to use a website such as https://tineye.com to find similar images online.

 Your students can also download a Fake Image Detector for Chrome or Firefox browsers.